ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Timekeeping.md

 # Downtime
 Downtime happens in-between adventuring phases.
 It is time for free play without much need of checks, and it when players can undertake downtime activities.
-Possible activities are [[../Equipment/Crafting/Crafting.md|crafting]], ❗training, ❗researching, ❗working, ❗recuperating, ❗foraging, ❗scraping, and so on.
+Possible activities are [[Crafting|crafting]], ❗training, ❗researching, ❗working, ❗recuperating, ❗foraging, ❗scraping, and so on.

 Downtime is split in [[#Cycle (week)|cycles]] which are an abstract way to measure the passage of time.